Incubating new economic models for journalism.

 Latest from iLab

 Various models for assessing impact are continually being tinkered with, and lessons from similar efforts in other fields offer useful insight for this journalistic endeavor.
 Read our report by Charles Lewis and Hilary Niles.

 The difficulty of producing investigative journalism in Russia, where journalists are often threatened, is compounded by the economic hardships many publications face, according to Russian journalists who spoke at a conference in Washington, D.C.

 Most Recent Posts

 We publish online and in print, often teaming up with other news organizations.
-We post quarterly updates to our BankTracker project, in which you can view the financial health of every bank and credit union in the country, with msnbc.com, now nbcnews.com, and we co-publish stories in our What Went Wrong project with The Philadelphia Inquirer and New America Media.
+We're working now on a new program with FRONTLINE producers, to air later in the fall, and on the "Years of Living Dangerously," a series on climate change to air next spring on Showtime.
+Our updates to our long-running BankTracker project, in which you can view the financial health of every bank and credit union in the country, have been published with msnbc.com, now nbcnews.com, and we co-published stories in our What Went Wrong series on the economy with The Philadelphia Inquirer and New America Media.
+Our graduate students are working as researchers with Washington Post reporters, and our new senior editor is a member of the Post's investigative team.
 Learn more on our partners page.

 Profiles of notable journalists and their stories of key moments in U.S. history in the last 50 years can be found on the Investigating Power site.
 See Workshop Executive Editor Charles Lewis' latest video interviews as well as historic footage and timelines.
 You can also read more about the project and why we documented these groundbreaking examples of original, investigative journalism that helped shape or change public perceptions on key issues of our time, from civil rights to Iraq, here.